-Master/Secondary If the controller of the HDD interface is SCSI, the selection shall
+Master/Secondary If the controller of the HDD interface is SCSI, the selection shall be "None".

-Drive A Type / Drive B Type

-This category identifies the types of floppy disk drive A or drive
+Drive A Type / This category identifies the types of floppy disk drive A or drive

-B that has been installed in the computer.
+Drive B Type B that has been installed in the computer.